Marlon Brando: 1951–1954: Stardom and On the Waterfront

 To Brando's expressed puzzlement, the movie inspired teen rebellion and made him a role model to the nascent rock-and-roll generation and future stars such as James Dean and Elvis Presley.
 After the movie's release, the sales of leather jackets and motorcycles skyrocketed.
-Reflecting on the movie in his autobiography, Brando concluded that it had not aged very well but said:
+Reflecting on the movie in his autobiography, Brando concluded that it had not aged very well but said "More than most parts I've played in the movies or onstage, I related to Johnny, and because of this, I believe I played him as more sensitive and sympathetic than the script envisioned.
+There's a line in the picture where he snarls, 'Nobody tells me what to do.'
+That's exactly how I've felt all my life."

 Later that same year, Brando co-starred with fellow Studio member William Redfield in a summer stock production of George Bernard Shaw's Arms and the Man.